Archmonger/ServeStatic/README.md

 _Production-grade static file server for Python web apps._

-_A fork of [WhiteNoise](https://github.com/evansd/whitenoise) for [ASGI support, maintenance, and feature updates](https://archmonger.github.io/ServeStatic/latest/changelog/)._
+_A fork of [WhiteNoise](https://github.com/evansd/whitenoise) for [new features (such as ASGI support), bug fixes, maintenance, and performance upgrades](https://archmonger.github.io/ServeStatic/latest/changelog/)._

 ---